 Modularity and Options

-Excessive modularity may be overkill for most, but if options are what you are striving for then investigate the many options on the market before committing to the constricting design of standard models.
+Excessive modularity may be overkill for most, but if options are what you are looking for, then it would be a good idea to see what’s available on the market before committing to the constricting design of standard non-modular cases.

 Most cases ship with a basic set of onboard controls and ports such as a couple of USB 3.0 ports on the front, alongside headphone and microphone jacks.
 You can, however, go way beyond this with an arsenal of ports as well as convenience options like heat monitoring LCD panels that show the temperature of specific components, fan controllers, volume controls, clocks, lighting controllers and so on.

 Soundproofed cases are also very popular, especially for high-end setups that have lots of fans running at once.
 You may not mind it at first, but the cacophony of whirring fans and hard drives can get distracting very quickly.

 There are cases out there which ship together with a power supply unit, but while it may be tempting to get one such case and save a few bucks on a power supply, it may not be a good idea.
 The PSU is one of the most important components of any PC, and if you’re investing any serious amount of money in a gaming setup, you’ll want to make sure that you’ve got an adequate power supply.